silverstripe/developer-docs/en/02_Developer_Guides/00_Model/12_Indexes.md

 - The `ClassName` column if your model inherits from `DataObject`
 - All relationships defined in the model have indexes for their `has_one` entity (for `many_many` relationships this index is present on the associative entity).
+- All fields used in `default_sort` configuration

 ## Defining an index
-Indexes are represented on a `DataObject` through the `DataObject::$indexes` array which maps index names to a descriptor.
+Indexes are represented on a `DataObject` through the `DataObject.indexes` configuration property which maps index names to a descriptor.
 There are several supported notations:

 ```php